Table of Contents

 At SWEC Visa, we help families navigate these complex immigration rules and ensure that dependents can take advantage of work opportunities while living abroad.

-Challenges and Limitations of Dependent Visa Work Rights
+Challenges And Limitations Of Dependent Visa Work Rights

 When it comes to work rights for dependents on visas, there are several challenges that families might face, including: